 Listing your house during a seller’s market is extremely coveted, as it probably means selling above list price.
 But in a buyer’s market, you may get the opposite of what you desire.
 In fact, during 2019 alone the difference between the highest and lowest median home sale price was nearly $40,000.
 The bottom line is that when you decide to sell is important.
 As a homeowner thinking of selling, you’ll want to recognize the signs of a seller’s market.

 Supply and demand on the traditional real estate market

-Though the conventional real estate market is the most common way homeowners sell their homes, cash buyers are also a popular option for those looking to avoid the volatility of the traditional market.
-Market conditions have some effect on the price you will receive from an off-market homebuyer like Sundae.
+Though the conventional real estate market is the most common way owners sell their homes, cash buyers are also a popular option for those looking to avoid volatility.
+Market conditions will affect the price you receive from an off-market homebuyer.
 But the offer itself is not subject to showings, cleanings, and marketing tactics.
 The price you see is what you get.

 What makes a buyer’s market?

 The main distinction of a buyer’s market is the amount of inventory available.
 Inventory in real estate is the amount of homes that are currently listed for sale.
 When there is higher inventory, buyers have more options and more negotiating power.
 Sellers face stiffer competition and must do more to attract buyers, including raising prices or offering concessions.

 A good indicator of a buyer’s market is the industry metric known as days on market, or DOM.
 A high median DOM in an area indicates that homes are spending longer on the market, meaning buyers have more leverage with offers and more options to pick from.

 Read more: How the Housing Shortage Impacts Buyers and Sellers